Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

    - Example items from Underground
    - Uses menu that's on Firebase

-3. Ability to select toppings/side
+2. Ability to select toppings/side
    - Available toppings for item shown
    - Select and unselect toppings

-4. Ability to submit an order (with your toppings/side)
+3. Ability to submit an order (with your toppings/side)
-   - Sends personalized order to Firebase
+   - Send personalized order to Firebase

-Since I've restarted and now have to rewrite my code using Jetpack Compose, I'm hesitant to push this further with more features not knowing what issues I may run into.

-If/when I get those completed, I would love to add these **stretch goals** to let users keep track of their order.

-4. Ability to track order(s)
-   - View your order and the status of it
-   - Or atleast a view of all the orders

-5. Push notification
-   - Notification when the order is complete

 ### References